 - When you read a popular article talking about a “scientific” issue, check to see how well it matches the definitions of “science” or “scientism” based on the handy reference guide in this article.

 - Better yet, don’t read popular articles about science at all – instead, use Google Scholar or some other search engine to find the actual study written by the actual scientist.
 Read the “abstract” of the article.
 You’ll likely discover the “headline” from the popular media doesn’t match the research.

 - Those search engines are also a handy place to see how many other scholars have cited this author – an imperfect, but telling, way to judge credibility in academic circles.

 - Read anything you find imagining yourself as a detective solving a crime.
-One the first questions they ask is Cui bono?
+One of the first questions they ask is Cui bono?
 (Who benefits?)
 In other words, who paid for the study?
 What group stands to gain?
 Who stands to lose?
 What is someone trying to sell you?

 - Related to that last one: Be suspicious of any product claim tied to a major trend (Keto or otherwise).
-The advertiser is using “halo effect” to trick your subconscious brain into positive associations between their product and a hot trend.
+The advertiser is using the “halo effect” to trick your subconscious brain into positive associations between their product and a hot trend.

 If all else fails, skip the popular press and read Science Daily, a surprisingly readable summary of actual scientific research.
 You also can find glimmers of excellent reporting in the smallest of news outlets: Susan Perry is one to watch.

 In the end, should you try a Ketogenic diet?
 It seems like it’s safe, and it’s likely to be good for you, but it’s not the only choice.
-You may do just as well on many other diets … or simply being more conscious of what you eat.
+You may do just as well on many other diets … or simply be more conscious of what you eat.
 But remember, non-expert talking here, you should check with an actual doctor.